demichelislab/PCF_SELECT/README.md

 ```

 ### Run apps other than PCFS <a name="run-apps-other-than-pcfs"></a>
-In this example we list the arguments to run the app "ABEMUS_2_ANNOVAR"
+In this example, we list the arguments to run the app "ABEMUS_2_ANNOVAR"
 ```
 run --app ABEMUS_2_ANNOVAR pcf_select_latest.sif -h
 usage: /usr/local/bin/pcfs/scripts/ABEMUS_to_annovar.R [-h] -s ABEMUSFILE -o OUTDIR -n NCORES

 optional arguments:
-  -h, --help            show this help message and exit -s ABEMUSFILE, --abemusFile ABEMUSFILE
+  -h, --help            Show this help message and exit -s ABEMUSFILE, --abemusFile ABEMUSFILE
                         File ABEMUS containing the SNPs to be converted -o OUTDIR, --outDir OUTDIR